 However, when working on a simple website, we might only use a few of these functions.
 It would be more efficient to run only the necessary functions and exclude the unused ones.
 We can exclude certain jQuery modules that aren’t needed for our project.
 Let’s explore how to do this.

-First, we need to install some tools required to do the job.
-These tools are Git, Grunt, and Node.js.
-If you running on OS X, the easiest way to install all these tools is through an OS X Package Manager called Homebrew.
+First, we need to install essential tools for the task.
+These tools include Git, Grunt, and Node.js.
+If you’re using macOS, the most straightforward method to install these tools is through the macOS package manager, Homebrew.

 ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"